AOSC-Archive/WallColle/README.md

 The Programs in this repository are released under GNU GPLv2.

+The images may have their respective licenses, as defined in the corresponding configuration files.

 ## Contributors

+- (Empty List)

 ## Appendix 1: Acceptable Tags

+Major tags and minor tags coexist.
+Each minor tag must belong to 1 major tag.

+When using any minor tag, its parent major tag must also be used.

+The order of the tags in this depth-prioritizingly serialized tree is the order in which the tags of a wallpaper appear in the `tags` field array.

+This is the tree of tags.

 - Abstract
   - Geometry